indexmap-rs/indexmap/README.rst

 - Implements .pop() -> Option<(K, V)> in O(1) time
 - OrderMap::new() is empty and uses no allocation until you insert something
 - No ``unsafe``.

+Where to go from here?

+- It can be an *indexable* ordered map in the current fashion
+- Ideas and PRs for how to implement insertion-order preserving remove (for example tombstones) are welcome.